 Prince Harry walks through Angola mine field, echoing Diana

-The prince, wearing body armor, walked through a mine field and was set to visit the spot where Diana was famously photographed on a similar walk during her own Africa visit in 1997.
+The prince walked through a dusty mine field marked with skull-and-crossbones warning signs, and was visiting the spot where Diana was famously photographed on a similar walk during her own Africa visit in 1997.
 That field in Huambo is now a busy street.
-The southern African nation is now years past a grinding civil war and hopes to be land mine-free by 2025.
+The southern African nation is now years past a grinding civil war and hopes to be land mine-free by 2025, a goal of scores of countries around the world.

+"Land mines are an unhealed scar of war," Harry said in the town of Dirico.
+"By clearing the land mines we can help this community find peace, and with peace comes opportunity."
+He said retracing his mother's path was "quite emotional."

-The Angola country director for mine-clearing organization The HALO Trust said Diana's visit is still very much discussed today in Huambo after people were struck by her warmth and willingness to acknowledge their devastating 27-year conflict.
+Diana's visit is still very much discussed today in Huambo after people were struck by her warmth and willingness to acknowledge their country's devastating 27-year conflict, the Angola country director for mine-clearing organization The HALO Trust said.

 "The main impact of Diana's walk in 1997 was the level of global exposure it provided for land mines not only in Angola but the world," Ralph Legg said.
 She was a great advocate for a land mine ban, and "her willingness to visit an actual mine field, to place herself right in that context, provided great impetus and gave it a great boost."